zmark333/OscillaTroll/README.md

 The program have 3 oscillator and in every oscillator the user can change the raltive pitch, the gain, can use fm modulation and can change between three type of waveforms.
 Moreover the program has an ADSR compontent, which can change the whole synthesisers ADSR datas.

+After the downloading you have to run the code and after a restart your DAW's plugin manager hopefuly will find.

 This project use Juce open-source cross-platform (juce.com).